String Quartet No. 4 (Villa-Lobos)

-String Quartet No. 4 is the fourth of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos, written in 1917 and revised in 1949.
-A performance lasts approximately 23 minutes.
+String Quartet No. 4 is the fourth of 17 works in the genre by the Brazilian composer Heitor Villa-Lobos.

-History

 Villa-Lobos composed his Fourth Quartet in 1917, in Rio de Janeiro, but the work remained unperformed until 1949, at which time the composer revised the score.
 This version was premiered by the Borgerth String Quartet (also known as the Carioca Quartet) on 8 October 1949 in Rio de Janeiro.
 The score is dedicated to Frederico Nascimento Filho.

+A typical performance lasts approximately 23 minutes.

 Analysis

 The quartet consists of four movements: